 d) You will need to let us know as soon as you can if further places are added during the term of a license.

-e) In duplicating the symbol, it will need to be truthful to the registered design.
+e) Display of the symbol must be faithful to the registered design specifications.
 The colour of the International Symbol for Deafness in physical signage must be white on a blue background.
 The blue is B21, Ultramarine of AS 2700.
 The colour of the symbol in electronic forms must also be white on a blue background.
 The blue must be Pantone Reflex Blue C. See also (but not limited to) Australian Standard 1428.1 2009, Clause 8.2; Australian Standard 1428.5 2010, Section 5; Building Codes of Australia 1998 through to 2012, Section D3.6.

 To use the symbol you must agreement and comply with the above terms, conditions and advice.